gvwilson/thirdbit/src/fiction/iffy/index.md

 *I wish she'd stop doing that,*
 Sandrine thought.
-Five steps, ten—when it reached the edge of the desk the giraffe put one foot into empty air and stopped.
+Five steps, ten—when it reached the edge of the desk the ostrich put one foot into empty air and stopped.
 Its head continued bobbing up and down, but its legs no longer propelled it forward.